texastribune/undrinkable/app/templates/raw/riobravo.md

 But nearly a decade later, the 8,000 residents of Rio Bravo and neighboring El Cenizo mostly still buy their drinking and cooking water from brightly colored kiosks around town.
 Elderly patrons at the senior care center run by Rio Bravo’s mayor drink bottled water and use the caps as lotería markers.

 “Who here would be willing to drink some tap water?”
-Dr. Francisco Pena asked the folks at the care center last fall, before he was elected mayor.
+Dr. Francisco Pe&#241;a asked the folks at the care center last fall, before he was elected mayor.
 “Who is willing to drink water that comes from your public water treatment plant?”
 From a crowd of 30 people, there was silence.

 The Rio Bravo plant has been fraught with problems since it opened.
 The sophisticated system often doesn’t work, or operators don’t know how to work it.
 State inspectors have repeatedly cited the plant for pumping foul water out to its customers.
-Seven current and former employees have been indicted for falsifying water quality records sent to the state.
+Eight current and former employees have been indicted for falsifying water quality records sent to the state.

 And the locals still cannot trust what comes out of their faucets.